Ahmad-RJ/Solitaire-Interface/README.md

-# Solitaire-Interface
 This C++ code provides interface for solitaire on console.
+This was a group project with a friend.